 The exact classes, curriculum, and clinical hours specifications of an MSN degree will vary based on the specific type of program.
 When enrolling into an MSN program, students will choose the type of pathway they are interested in, whether that be a Management Track, a Public Health Track, or an Advanced Nursing Position track.

-In general, a basic, non-specialty MSN program may have around 72 credit hours, with course of classes that may include topics such as:
+But, in general, a basic, non-specialty MSN program will have around 72 credit hours, with a course load of classes that may include topics such as:

 - Foundational courses

 - Health concerns across the lifespan

 - Clinical management

 - Pharmacology & pathophysiology